 \begin{Theorem} When $(M, \omega)$ is a symplectic manifold, the following are equivalent: \begin{itemize} \item[(i)] $TM$ is weakly hamiltonian. \item[(ii)] $M$ is either non-compact or compact with non-negative Euler characteristic. \end{itemize} \end{Theorem}

 \begin{proof} We will first show that (ii) implies (i).

 If $M$ is non-compact or compact with zero Euler characteristic, then there is a nowhere vanishing section of $T^*M$.
-It follows from Prop.~\ref{prop:NonvanishMomentumB} that $TM$ is weakly hamiltonian.
+It follows from Proposition \ref{prop:NonvanishMomentumB} that $TM$ is weakly hamiltonian.

 Suppose now that $M$ is compact with positive Euler characteristic $k$.
 We may construct a vector field with index $k$ as follows.
 Let $U_1$ be a disc in $M$ with Darboux coordinates $(q^1, \ldots, q^n, p_1, \ldots, p_n)$, and let $D_1$ be the connection on $TM|_{U_1}$ for which the coordinate vector fields are horizontal.
 The 1-form $\mu = p_i dq^i - q^i dp_i$ of Eq.~\eqref{eq:DarbouxMom1b} is a momentum section with respect to the trivial connection given by the Darboux coordinates.
 The vector field $n$ satisfying $\iota_n \omega = \mu$ is the negative Euler vector field $n = - q^i\frac{\partial}{\partial q^i} - p^i\frac{\partial}{\partial p^i}$ which has a zero of index 1 at the origin (since $M$ has even dimension).
-We repeat this construction of a local vector field on Darboux coordinate discs $U_2, \ldots, U_k$ with disjoint closures.
+We repeat this construction to get vector fields of the same form on Darboux coordinate discs $U_2, \ldots, U_k$ with disjoint closures.